splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/60-log-observer-connect.md

 {{% /tab %}}
 {{< /tabs >}}

-Given that Kubernetes needs to pull these freshly build images from somewhere, we are going to store them in the repository we tested earlier.
-To do this, run the script that will push the newly build containers into our local repository:
+Given that Kubernetes needs to pull these freshly built images from somewhere, we are going to store them in the repository we tested earlier.
+To do this, run the script that will push the newly built containers into our local repository:

 {{< tabs >}}
 {{% tab title="pushing Containers" %}}